forksnd/anbernic-h700-fw-comparing/README.md

 ### Cons:
 - Has ramdom freezing, sleep and suspend issues
 - Longer boot times
-- No USB OTG supoort
 - No HDMI support
 - No WI-FI profiles support
 - No WI-FI WPA3 support (will fixed)
-- No RGB support
 - No community apps

 --------------------